How to Use an Immersion Blender in Everyday Cooking

 If there is one thing that sold me completely – it was homemade mayonnaise.

-Instead of dragging out the food processor cleaning multiple jars, cleaning multiple parts, and hoping the emulsion actually worked – I now use one jar, blend from the bottom up, and have thick stable mayo in a under a few minutes.
+Instead of dragging out the food processor, cleaning multiple jars and parts, and hoping the emulsion actually worked, I now use one jar, blend from the bottom up, and have thick, stable mayo in under a few minutes — every time.

 Every time.
 No Fuss.